 The Escape (Esc) key allows you to stop a function or action.
-For example, if a web page is taking a long time to load, you can press the Escape key to stop loading it.
+For example, if a webpage is taking a long time to load, you can press the Escape key to stop loading it.

 Ctrl, Alt, and Shift

 The Control (Ctrl), Alternate (Alt), and Shift keys are designed to work in combination with other keys.
-Typically, you hold down Ctrl, Alt, or Shift and then type another key to do a specific task.
+Typically, you hold down Ctrl, Alt, or Shift and then type another key to perform a specific task.
 For example, in many programs, typing Ctrl+S will save a file.

-Keyboards that are designed for Macs have a Command key which is often used instead of the Control key.
+Keyboards that are designed for Macs have a Command key, which is often used instead of the Control key.

-If you want to learn how to type, or improve your touch-typing skills, check out our free Typing Tutorial.
+If you want to learn how to type or improve your touch-typing skills, check out our free Typing Tutorial.